linuxstb/dvb2dvb/README.md

 ==============

 dvb2dvb is still under development.
-The basic functionality is working but the stream output parameters are not user-configurable and the code is not stable or resilient to errors in the input streams.
+The basic functionality is working but not all the stream output parameters are user-configurable and the code is not stable or resilient to errors in the input streams.

 Usage
 =====

-./dvb2dvb config.json | sendts
+./dvb2dvb config.json

-The target bitrate is currently hardcoded near the top of dvb2dvb.c as
-follows:

-`#define TARGET_BITRATE 31668318`

-This must be the bitrate output by your version of sendts (which outputs the target bitrate based on the DVB-T parameters).
-31668318 (31.668Mbits/s) is the maximum possible with DVB-T.

-You can typically stream about 7 SD channels in this bitrate.
-Note that undefined behaviour will happen if the total combined bitrate of the input streams exceed this rate at any time.

-The other values you may wish to change are the NEW_ONID and NEW_TSID values in dvb2dvb.h, the start values for the new service IDs and LCNs in dvb2dvb.c:main(), and the values written in the terrestrial_delivery_descriptor in create_psi.c:create_nit().

-These values will all be user-configurable in the future.
+See example.json for an example configuration file.
+Note that dvb2dvb currently only supports one output mux, although the config file format allows for more.
+(This feature will be added in the near future).

 Copyright/Licence